What Is Oxy Acetylene Welding?

 Working Principle of Oxy Acetylene Welding

 In this process, the welding torch produces the high-temperature flame with the help of oxygen and acetylene.
-Due to that high flame, the metal that needs to be weld gets weak and melted, meanwhile, a filler material is used to fill the gaps between two workpieces.
+Due to the high flame, the metal that needs to be weld gets weak and melted, meanwhile, a filler material is used to fill the gaps between two workpieces.
 As the filler is cooled, the two workpieces will be joined.

 Advantages and Disadvantages of Oxy Acetylene Welding: